nathanael-joseph/CWorkshop/README.md

 # CWorkshop
-Collection of programming assignments in C
+A collection of programming assignments in C.